Winter Break Housing

 Eligibility and Priority

-During the summer housing period, students are all assigned to 1-2 residence halls on campus; we've used Moore and Nollen Halls previously but availability of halls can change from summer to summer.
+During the summer housing period, students are all assigned to one or two residence halls on campus.
+We've used Moore and Nollen Halls previously, but availability of halls can change from summer to summer.
 Since there is often a fixed number of available beds, summer housing assignments are prioritized in the following groups: